lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_intro.rst

         radii=.6, translation=[0.4, 0, -0.2], normal_vector=[0, 0, 1], permeability=1.0e-12)

+This image was created with Paraview reading the AVS mesh file output/full_mesh.inp.
+The fractures are colored by Material ID as assigned by dfnGen module.
+It is a good idea to create the fracture mesh and check it before running the simulations.

 .. figure:: figures/tut1_polys_setup.png
    :width: 500px
-   :alt: fracture setup
+   :alt: four fractures
    :align: center

-   *Figure shows fractures in order of definitions 1 (blue), 2 (green vertical), 3 (orange top), and 4 (red bottom).*
+   *Figure shows fractures in order of definition; 1 (blue), 2 (green vertical), 3 (orange top), and 4 (red bottom).*

-This image was created with Paraview reading the AVS mesh file output/full_mesh.inp.
-The fractures are colored by Material ID as assigned by dfnGen module.
-It is a good idea to create the fracture mesh and check it before running the simulations.